 Through national policy changes that supports early detection and treatment, we can minimize the impact felt by millions of people worldwide.
 Did you know that by taking action to treat hearing loss it’s possible to reduce a person’s risk of dementia by over 8%?
 In children, we can also positively effect their speech and language development, educational achievement and future career.

 You can read more about hearing loss in adults, hearing loss in children, and the costs to society.
 We regularly update our website to bring you the latest information, key facts, and infographics.
-If you’d like to learn more about a topic, you can also download our free special reports and position papers, which contain important research to help inform future policy decisions.

 Did You Know…